Khalih-01/Apple-AppStore-SQL-Project/README.md

 :-------:|
 7197

-Therefore no missing data between the two tables
+The result was the same meaning no missing data between the two tables.

-Second we check for missing values in some of the key fields of the two tables
+Second, I checked for missing values in some of the key fields of the two tables.

 ```sql
 SELECT COUNT(*) AS MissingValue